avalcarcel9/rtapas/vignettes/tapas-vignette.md

 }
 ```

-The `tapas_data_par` function simply is a parallel wrapper around `tapas_data`.
-Before we look at the return objects from these functions let's replicate the results from `tapas_data` using `tapas_data_par` with 2 cores.
-The `tapas_data_par` function is compatible with on both Unix and Windows machines.
+The `tapas_predict_par` function simply is a parallel wrapper around `tapas_predict`.
+Before we look at the return objects from these functions let's replicate the results from `tapas_predict` using `tapas_predict_par` with 2 cores.
+The `tapas_predict_par` function is compatible with on both Unix and Windows machines.
 Again, the code below is going to run on 2 cores so be sure your machine has access to 2 cores or reduce back down to 1.

-The inputs for `tapas_data_par` are similar to the `tapas_data` function but instead of single subject values include either a `list` of `nifti` objects or a `vector` of file paths to `nifti` objects.
-By setting `ret = TRUE` the subject TAPAS data generated by the wrapped `tapas_data` function will be returned locally in as a `list`.
+The inputs for `tapas_predict_par` are similar to the `tapas_predict` function but instead of single subject values include either a `list` of `nifti` objects or a `vector` of file paths to `nifti` objects.
+By setting `ret = TRUE` the TAPAS predicted subject data generated by the wrapped `tapas_predict` function will be returned locally as a `list`.
 This object may be extremely large depending on the number of subjects used for training so be aware of memory constraints if returning these objects locally.
-By default `outfile = NULL` and the subject-level TAPAS data generated will not be saved out.
-If users would like to save the subject-level data out then users must specify a vector of file names with `.rda` or `.RData` file extensions included.
+By default `outfile = NULL` and the predicted subject-level data generated will not be saved out.
+If users would like to save the predicted subject-level data out then users must specify a vector of file names with `.rda` or `.RData` file extensions included.
 Be sure that across `list` and `vector` inputs the subject-level information is sorted and consistent across each input.

 ```r